vercel/vercel/.changeset/big-turkeys-smoke.md

 ---
 "@vercel/next": patch
-"api": patch
 ---

-[next] Only rewrite next-action requests to `.action` handlers
+Only rewrite next-action requests to `.action` handlers